pylhc/MapClass2/Readme.md

 ---------------------
 + Python 2.6 or higher is required (not tested with Python 3.X)
    +  numpy library must be installed or added to the 'libs' folder
-+ gcc 4.4.3 or higher
++ gcc 4.4.3 or higher.
-    if working on the afs cern system and gcc is lower than 4.4.3, then do
+   +  If working on the cern afs and your gcc is lower than 4.4.3, then do
 ```bash
       $ source /afs/cern.ch/sw/lcg/external/gcc/4.4/x86_64-slc5/setup.sh
 ```